WycliffeAssociates/cro-hackathon-2024-10/readme.md

 ## To Do

--   [ ] Debug why it hangs on directory load sometimes

 ## Someday/Maybe

+-   [ ] Possible edge case -- small words like "the" can affect words like "them"
 -   [ ] Show an hourglass or something when waiting for things.
 -   [ ] Support using ssh keys, e.g. id_rsa, if someone asks for it